Apple design chief Jony Ive, Steve Jobs' confidant, to leave and start own firm

 Jobs was known to deeply involve himself in Apple's design process, often visiting Apple's design studios on a daily basis to offer feedback on Ive's work.
 Ive reports directly to Cook, but Cook never involved himself to the same extent as Ive.

-"The goal was to plant some seeds so the transition would be pretty smooth," Bajarin said.
-"I don't think this is a signal that Apple's design days are done."

 If anything, Bajarin said, the elevation of Dye and Hankey could reignite the connection between Apple's design teams and its senior executives.
-Apple said that Williams "will spend more of his time working with the design team in their studio."
+Apple said that Williams will hand off logistics and supply chain duties to Sabih Khan, whom the company named senior vice president of operations.
+Meantime, Williams "will spend more of his time working with the design team in their studio," Apple said.

+While Williams has gained more clout in Apple's product development process, that does not necessarily mean he is likely to take over as chief executive in the near future, Maxim Group's Chokshi said.

-(Reporting by Stephen Nellis in San Francisco; Additional reporting by Supantha Mukherjee in Bengaluru; Editing by Shounak Dasgupta and Lisa Shumaker)
+(Reporting by Stephen Nellis in San Francisco; Additional reporting by Supantha Mukherjee and Sanjana Sitara Shivdas in Bengaluru; Editing by Shounak Dasgupta and Lisa Shumaker)